mcity/octane-api/README.md

 # Release schedule / numbering
 The latest version of the API lives in the master branch in api.yaml

-The broad roadmap for planned features is loosely specified in api-roadmap.yaml
+The broad road map for planned features is loosely specified in api-roadmap.yaml

 Released are granted a Release Order Number (RON) and each RON will have it's own branch at time of release.
 The highest RON branch is the latest standard of the API.

 * 06/27/18 - Initial spec release
 * 03/01/19 - Mcity initial implementation release
+* 03/16/19 - Release .0.2 with signal support and conversion to OAS3.0.

 # Contributing to OCTANE
 To contribute to releases, submit requests through the GitHub issues feature for discussion or proposed changed via Pull Requests.